feathersjs-ecosystem/feathers-hooks/README.md

 });
 ```

+After hooks also support the `all` property to register a hook for every service method.

+> **Note:** `all` hooks will be registered after specific hooks in that object.

 ### As service properties

-You can also add `before` and `after` hooks to your initial service object right away by setting the `before` and
-`after` properties to the hook object.
+You can also add `before` and `after` hooks to your initial service object right away by setting the `before` and `after` properties to the hook object.
 The following example has the same effect as the previous examples:

 ```js
 var TodoService = {